-The survey underscored the public's deepening concerns about nuclear safety and criticism of the halting response to the crisis and the incomplete disclosure of key details by both government officials and the utility.
+The survey underscored the public's deepening concerns about nuclear safety and criticism of the way the government and Tepco initially responded to the crisis and how they appeared to have been repeatedly slow in admitting the gravity of the situation.

-(Additional reporting by Shinichi Saoshiro; Writing by Kevin Krolicki; Editing by Tomasz Janowski and Nick Macfie)
+(Additional reporting by Shinichi Saoshiro; Writing by Kevin Krolicki; Editing by Tomasz Janowski and Alex Richardson)